vladi-rh/rhoai-genaiops-lab-instructions/docs/12-maas/5-usage-observability.md

 ## 💰 Cost Tracking & Chargeback

-If your organization uses internal cost allocation, MaaS makes it easy.
+If your organization uses internal cost allocation, MaaS provides the data you need.

 ### What is Chargeback?

 **Chargeback** = billing internal departments for their usage of shared resources.

-Instead of AI costs sitting in "IT General," you can attribute costs:
+Instead of AI costs sitting in "IT General," you can attribute costs.
+LiteMaaS tracks usage per user and per API key, which you can aggregate for cost allocation:

 ```
 Monthly AI Costs: $1,500

-Breakdown:
+Breakdown by User:
+├── Prof. Smith:           $145 (10%)
+├── Research Bot (API):    $380 (25%)
-├── CS Department:      $650 (43%)
+├── Canopy Prod (API):     $650 (43%)
-├── Business School:    $480 (32%)
-├── Library:            $220 (15%)
-├── Research Lab:       $150 (10%)
+├── Dev Team Users:        $325 (22%)
 ```

+> 💡 **Tip:** Use descriptive API key names (like `cs-dept-canopy` or `library-assistant`) to make manual department attribution easier.
+Team-level grouping is planned for a future LiteMaaS release.

-This makes department heads think twice about unnecessary usage! 💸
+This makes users think twice about unnecessary usage! 💸

-### Generating Chargeback Reports
+### Generating Usage Reports

 1. Navigate to **Analytics → Reports**
-2. Select **Chargeback Report**
+2. Select **Usage Report**
 3. Choose the billing period (month, quarter)
-4. Select grouping (by team, by cost center)
+4. Select grouping (by user or by API key)
 5. Click **Generate**

-[Image: Chargeback report showing:
+[Image: Usage report showing:
 - Period: November 2024
-- Table with columns: Department, Total Tokens, Cost, % of Total
+- Table with columns: User/API Key, Total Tokens, Cost, % of Total
 - Pie chart visualization
 - "Export to PDF" and "Export to CSV" buttons]